Chart Color Schemes

 West End has shown very soft population growth performance across periods assessed by AreaSearch

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the West End (Townsville - Qld) statistical area (Lv2)'s population is estimated at around 4,074 as of November 2025.
-This reflects an increase of 183 people (4.7%) since the 2021 Census, which reported a population of 3,891 people.
-The change is inferred from the resident population of 4,024 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 16 validated new addresses since the Census date.
+Based on ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of West End (Townsville - Qld) had an estimated population of around 4,075 as of Feb 2026.
+This reflects an increase of 184 people since the 2021 Census, which reported a population of 3,891 people.
+The change is inferred from the resident population of 4,024, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 17 validated new addresses since the Census date.
 This level of population equates to a density ratio of 1,318 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-The West End (Townsville - Qld) (SA2)'s 4.7% growth since census positions it within 2.2 percentage points of the SA4 region (6.9%), demonstrating competitive growth fundamentals.
+West End's growth rate of 4.7% since census positions it within 2.4 percentage points of the SA4 region (7.1%), demonstrating competitive growth fundamentals.
 Population growth for the area was primarily driven by overseas migration that contributed approximately 53.0% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Anticipating future population dynamics, projections indicate a decline in overall population over this period, with the area's population expected to shrink by 325 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to expand by 73 people.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort (released in 2023, based on 2022 data).
+Considering the projected demographic shifts, over this period, projections indicate a decline in overall population by 328 persons by 2041.
+However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to increase by 74 people.

 Frequently Asked Questions - Population